chef/chef-web-docs/chef_master/source/resource_execute.rst

 Properties
 =====================================================

-This resource has the following properties:
+The execute resource has the following properties:

 ``command``
    **Ruby Type:** String, Array